dustinpfister/blog_posts/_posts/js-nth-root.md

 ### - The examples here are on Github

 On Github the examples in this post can be found in my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-nth-root) along with the source code examples for my many other [posts on various vanilla javaScript topics](/categories/js/).
+I do get around to editing and expanding my content now and then, so if you are on Github the test vjs repository would be a good place to make a pull request.
+There is also the comments section at the bottom of this post that can be used as a way to bring something up that should change, or something that can be used as a way to expand on the subject of nth root more in javaScript.

 ### 1.1 - nth root and math pow